dani-santos-code/music_inventory/README.md

 - Activate the environment by running `source musicinvt_env/bin/activate`
 - Install the dependencies by running `pip install -r requirements.txt`

-Finally, to get the app running, go to the folder `catalog` and type in `python3 app.py` which will run the website at http://localhost:8000
+Finally, to get the app running, go to the folder `catalog` and type in `python app.py` (or `python3 app.py`, if you have Python3 installed) which will run the website at http://localhost:8000

 *Make sure you're in the right directory (`/vagrant/catalog`)*